Liukus/smashuprandomizer/README.md

 * `version`: The version number of the data schema.

-* `sets`: An array of objects, each representing a *Smash Up* game set (base game, expansion, promo, etc.).
+* `sets`: An array of objects, only here to provide a housing for the factions, as there are no sets in the custom wiki.

-* `factions`: An array of objects, each representing a specific faction available in *Smash Up*.
+* `factions`: An array of objects, each representing a specific faction created and maintained off of the Custom Smash Up Faction Wiki

 ## Key Definitions